chrisnoonan98675/site/xl-release/how-to/install-xl-release-as-a-service.markdown

 1. Follow the installation procedure described in [Install XL Release](/xl-release/how-to/install-xl-release.html).
 This procedure requires you to execute `XL_RELEASE_SERVER_HOME\bin\run.cmd` to configure and initialize the server.

     You must ensure that the server is configured so that it can start without input from the user; for example, if a repository keystore password is required, then it should be provided in `XL_RELEASE_SERVER_HOME\conf\xl-release-server.conf`.

+    **Important:** Ensure that the `JAVA_HOME` environment variable is set correctly for the user or service the will be used to run the XL Release service and include the location of `Java/bin` in the `Windows Path` environment variable.
+You can explicitly set the location of the Java executable by updating the `XL_RELEASE_HOME/bin/.wrapper-env.cmd` script.

 1. As an administrator, execute `XL_RELEASE_SERVER_HOME\bin\install-service.cmd`.
 This command will install the service with the name `xl-release` and the title `XL Release Server`.